jlongster/onGameStart-2013/static/slides.md

 # Is that it?

-* The dynamic nature of javascript inherently costs some
+* The dynamic nature of javascript inherently costs some performance
 * Performance is difficult to predict (especially with GC)
 * But we want this: